Voter ID laws require or request that you confirm your identity using specific forms of ID.

 You might need to show ID at the polls, include a copy with your absentee ballot application, or enclose one when you vote by mail.

 What ID you need depends on where you live.
-Some states require a current government-issued photo ID that includes your address and signature.
+Some states require a document such as a current government-issued photo ID that includes your address and signature.
 Others will accept a current utility bill or bank statement.